castorini/pyserini/docs/experiments-msmarco-passage.md

 We can perform multi-threaded retrieval by using the `--threads` and `--batch-size` arguments.
 For example, setting `--threads 16 --batch-size 64` on a CPU with sufficient cores, the entire run will finish in a couple of minutes.

-After the run finishes, we can evaluate the results using this the official MS MARCO evaluation script:
+After the run finishes, we can evaluate the results using the official MS MARCO evaluation script:

 ```bash
 $ python tools/scripts/msmarco/msmarco_passage_eval.py \